Edgar Felix Bikeway: History

 The Freehold & Jamesburg Agricultural Railroad operated under the auspices of the Pennsylvania Railroad (PRR), which abandoned the Manasquan-Farmingdale segment in 1966.
 Cycling enthusiast and retired radio researcher Edgar Felix lobbied the borough of Manasquan to obtain the abandoned roadbed that same year.
 The following year the path was extended through the Allenwood section of Wall Township, terminating at Hospital Road in Wall Township.
 In 2005, the trail was extended west from Hospital Road across state park land to the public access area of Allaire State Park and north along the abandoned Route 18 right-of-way to the Wall Township Municipal Complex.

 As of September 2011, Wall Township was seeking a $180,000 matching grant from Monmouth County to add a spur trail that would extend the Edgar Felix trail 0.8 mi along Hospital Road to meet with the Allaire mountain biking trails.
 This new spur would begin where the current trail crosses Hospital road on its way to the main entrance of Allaire State Park.
 There is also a proposal to continue this new spur to the Howell Township border at a future date.

-The unimproved right-of-way for the Freehold & Jamesburg Agricultural Railroad continues west through Allaire State Park until it is severed by Interstate 195.
+The unimproved right-of-way for the Freehold and Jamesburg Agricultural Railroad continues west through Allaire State Park until it is severed by Interstate 195.